seddonnguyen/module-4-frontend/README.md

 Most Wanted's frontend.
 Made with React.
-To start the frontend `npm start`.
+To start the frontend, type `npm start` in the console.